snonux/gos/README.md

 Gos is a Go-based replacement for Buffer.com, providing the ability to schedule and manage social media posts from the command line.

+For a long time, I used Buffer.com to schedule and post my social media messages.
+But over time, there were more and more problems with that service, including a slow and unintuitive UI, and the free version only allows scheduling up to 10 messages.
+At one point, they started to integrate an AI assistant, and then I had enough and decided I had to build my own social sharing tool—and Gos was born.

 ## Features

-* Mastodon and LinkedIn support
+* Mastodon and LinkedIn support.
-* OAuth2 authentication for LinkedIn
 * Dry run mode for testing posts without actually publishing.
 * Configurable via flags and environment variables.
 * Easy to integrate into automated workflows.
+* OAuth2 authentication for LinkedIn.
+* Image previews for LinkedIn posts.

 ## Installation

 ### Prerequisites

-* Go (version 1.23 or later)
+* Go (version 1.24 or later)
 * Supported browsers like Firefox, Chrome, etc for oauth2.

 ### Build and Install